tayyyTF/TF2ServerForNoobs/README.md

 - Various competitive league configurations are included, ready to be used immediately.
 This includes both rulesets, as well as item, whitelists.
 Additionally, there is a script included for a 32-person pub.

 - Plugins/integrations such as Sourcemod, cURL, SoapDM, MGE, Demos.tf (with auto-upload), LogsTF (with auto-upload), SupStats2, MedicStats, Pause, RecordSTV, WaitForStv, AFK, RestoreScore, FixStvSlot, and Updater.
-Original source of many plugins: http://www.teamfortress.tv/13598/
+Original source and descriptions of many plugins: http://www.teamfortress.tv/13598/

 - Cron-jobs are setup to take care of automatic maintenance if you want to leave the server running for long periods of time.